genesiscommunitysuccess/docs/versioned_docs/version-2022.4/04_web/05_micro-front-ends/04_foundation-entity-management/04_foundation-entity-management.md

 # Profile Management

-The Profile Management micro-front-end is used to manage the profiles on the front end.
+The Profile Management micro front-end is used to manage the profiles on the front end.
 Two core components are used to manage the profiles - the grid and the form.

 :::info
 Profile Management is a concrete use case of the [Entity Management](#entity-management) micro front-end, which is provided as part of `foundation-ui`.
 :::

-Example grid view when managing profiles.
+Here is an example grid view when managing profiles:

 ![Example profile management grid](./docs/img/foundation-profile-management.png)

 ## Set-up

-To enable this micro-front-end in your application, follow the steps below.
+To enable this micro front-end in your application, follow the steps below.

-- Add `@genesislcap/foundation-entity-management` as a dependency in your **package.json** file.
+1. Add `@genesislcap/foundation-entity-management` as a dependency in your **package.json** file.
 Whenever you change the dependencies of your project, ensure you run the bootstrap command again.
-You can find more information in the [package.json basics](https://docs.genesis.global/secure/web/basics/package-json-basics/) page.
+You can find more information in the [package.json basics](../../../web/basics/package-json-basics/) page.

 ```javascript
 {